jacquelinekay/cppnow2017/reflection/slides.md

     compare_fold>::apply(a, b);
 ```

-Probably optimizes better than recursion!
+Can probably optimize better than for_each

 ---